Pantoprazole (By mouth)

 Packet, Tablet, Delayed Release Tablet, Long Acting Tablet

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Take the medicine at least 30 minutes before a meal.

 - Delayed-release tablet: Swallow the tablet whole.
 Do not crush, break, or chew it.

 - Mix the packet contents with 1 teaspoon of applesauce.
 Do not mix with water, or other liquids or food.
 Do not divide the packet contents to make smaller doses.